 Speaking of which, Touring will not be as quick as the Tuner but it will be used for transporting goods.
 The Ranger CV will feature a few storage compartments for carrying items and a bigger fuel tank that will double the time players can spend driving around.

 Ranger TR is the Combat variation of the bike.
 It may not be as fast as the Tuner or be able to move around for as long as Touring but it has guns to shoot stuff with.
 That is not the only advantage, however.
 Since this is the vehicles players will be taking into combat situations, it is also built for them.

 Tires of Ranger TR are made to be more durable and to accommodate for rough terrain and the bike's frame is built to endure harsher elements and presumably gunfire to some extent.

 As per usual with CIG, these vehicles don't come free and neither do they come cheap.

 Cloud Imperium Games

 Ranger CV and Ranger RC, or the transport one and the quick one, will set players back $30 to $35 each, depending on the option they choose, while the combat Ranger will go for $35 to $40.
-Maybe CIG need to replenish the massive budget they mostly spent by now while developing about one per cent of the promised content.
+Maybe CIG need to replenish the massive budget they by now while developing about one per cent of the promised content.